 Throw away toys that can potentially harm your dog.
 Get your dog checked up at least once a year to avoid health risks.

 The third and final step is to train you to stop nuzzling against you.
 This can be done by ignoring your dog when he rubs his face against you.

-Answer: Dogs pick their favorite person based on his/her personality and level of energy.
-They will sniff and weigh up a person before deciding whether he likes them or not.
+Dogs pick their favorite person based on their personality and level of energy.
+They will sniff and weigh a person before deciding whether he likes them.

-Answer: Dogs will usually wag its tail, along with a playful posture when they’re happy.
+You can spot a happy dog by observing its relaxed posture.
+Dogs will usually wag its tail, along with a playful pose, when they’re so glad.
 Other signs of a happy dog include floppy ears and happy barking.
-You can spot a happy dog by observing its relaxed posture.

-Answer: Research has shown that dogs, in general, don’t like to be hugged.
+Research has shown that dogs generally don’t like to be hugged.
 But their contrasting personalities mean that not every dog dislikes being hugged.
 Some even welcome a cozy hug.